Skip to main content

 Corinne Vietorisz

-This year's Ecological Society of America's (ESA) Annual Meeting was a wonderful reminder that it’s important to recognize the achievements of researchers and ecologists, as the work they do continues to serve the nation and further ecological innovations.
+This year's Ecological Society of America (ESA) Annual Meeting was a wonderful reminder that it’s important to recognize the achievements of researchers and ecologists, as the work they do continues to serve the nation and further ecological innovations.
 While there were dozens of exceptional presentations this year, one stood out in particular.
 Corinne Vietorisz, a PhD candidate at Boston University, received the Best NEON Presentation Award for her research on how microbes regulate soil nutrients.
 Her work demonstrates how NEON data can advance scientific understanding of biological diversity and ecosystem processes.

 This award for oral presenters, launched by NEON at ESA 2025, is the first of its kind and reflects its commitment to showcasing the impact of NEON’s openly available data, samples, and infrastructure.
 NEON hopes to drive even more interest in future years as the award continues to highlight outstanding ecological research enabled by NEON.